kasrad/pyspark/README.md

 This project attempts to classify geographical locations according to their predicted tree cover using Gradient Boosting and Random Forest classifiers.

 ### KMeans using Spark
 This project estimates intrinsic dimensions by calculating the Mean Squared Distance of the entire dataset to their representative centers.
-You will use the K-Means API in spark to find representative centers.
+We use the K-Means API in spark to find representative centers.

 ### Twitter Data Analysis
 This assignment covers a set of steps to analyze Twitter feed data.